Best Drumstick Bags and Holders

 |Promark Transport Deluxe||YMC Drumstick Bag||Mono Protective Stick Bag|

 |My Top Choice||Best Budget Bag||Best Protection|

 One can think of the drumstick bag as a toolbox.
 The same way in which an electrician will carry a toolbox, so would a drummer with his/her drum stick bag.
 These are specially designed cases made to hold, contain and carry a multitude of different drumsticks and percussion mallets.

 What Is The Need and Advantages of a Drumstick Case?

 There are many advantages and reasons why a drummer would need to make use of a stick bag or drumstick case.
 These include:

 Containing Your Drumsticks:

 First and foremost, the stick is meant to fulfill the obvious need for containing and holding your drumsticks.
 Also, it is exceptionally common to find that drummers will make use of different types of drumsticks for different applications.
-For example, Jazz drumsticks will differ to drumsticks for metal for example.
+For example, Jazz drumsticks will differ from drumsticks for metal as an example.
 So if you’re a drummer that plays or experiments with different styles then a stick bag would be necessary.

 Protect Your Drumsticks: